After Your Hearing

 • Does everyone else in the country have the same risk?

-If your refugee claim or an earlier PRRA application was rejected, you may only give new evidence.
+If your refugee claim or an earlier PRRA application was rejected, you are not allowed to include evidence that you have already submitted to support your refugee claim.
+You are only allowed to give new evidence.
 This is evidence you got after the rejection, or that you could not get earlier for a good reason.
-Ask your lawyer to explain the legal test you need to meet to get your evidence accepted.

 After you apply